 “I like this.”
 If hope existed of continuing the conversation, the opportunity fell to me at that moment.
 “So, country music, and a cowboy hat.
 It makes me guess that you’ve lived in Wyoming for a while?”

-Silence followed, as expected, but he did finally answered the question, after what I imagined to be careful thought.
+Silence followed, as expected, but he did finally answer the question, after what I imagined to be careful thought.
 He even turned down the volume of the radio so he did not have to speak over it.

 “Yes,” his answer sounded as if more words might follow, so I remained quiet.
 “You’ve probably heard stories from people who’d rather talk about me than to me.”
 He spoke slowly, softly, unapologetically, calmly.
 I expected more facts, but his opinion told me even more.
 To establish a trusting rapport and acknowledge his concern for any misinformation that I already received, my response needed to be delivered equally frankly.